NoteDance/Note/README.md

 # Neural network:
-**The neuralnetwork package has models that can be trained in parallel on Note.**
+**The neuralnetwork package has models that can be trained in parallel on Note, such as ConvNeXt, EfficientNetV2, EfficientNet, etc.**

 https://github.com/NoteDancing/Note/tree/Note-7.0/Note/nn/neuralnetwork